brian-mutsetsa/Exploratory-Data-Analysis-with-Python-Pandas---Volleyball-Dataset/README.md

 # 🏐 Volleyball Nations League 2023: Data Exploration with Python

 ## 📌 Overview
 This project dives into **Exploratory Data Analysis (EDA)** on the **2023 Volleyball Nations League dataset**, uncovering key trends in team performance, match dynamics, and scoring patterns.
 Using Python, I analyzed match statistics to provide insights that can help teams, analysts, and sports enthusiasts better understand the competition.
-This was part of a follow along project on this tutorial ([YouTube Link](https://www.youtube.com/watch?v=c6O0KWcg4Eg&list=PLTsu3dft3CWhLHbHTTzvG3Vx8XDWemG17&index=2))
+This was part of a follow-along project on this tutorial ([YouTube Link](https://www.youtube.com/watch?v=c6O0KWcg4Eg&list=PLTsu3dft3CWhLHbHTTzvG3Vx8XDWemG17&index=2))

 With a data-driven approach, this project explores:
 - **Which positions are most common in professional volleyball?** 🏆
-- **Which teams and players dominate in attack and defense?** 🔥
+- **Which teams and players dominate in attack and defence?** 🔥
 - **What is the ideal age range for peak volleyball performance?** ⏳

 ---